OhKanghoon/FloatingBottomSheet/README.md

 and then call `bottomSheetPerformLayout` function to update the bottom sheet's height with optional animation.

 If you don't want animation, set `animated` to false.

+## License

+FloatingBottomSheet is under MIT license.
+See the [LICENSE](https://github.com/OhKanghoon/FloatingBottomSheet/blob/main/LICENSE) for more info.